-FATHOM and Nano Dimension recently announced an agreement to collaborate on the introduction of DragonFly 2020, an innovative inkjet system that allows designers and engineers to 3D print professional multi-layer circuit boards.
+FATHOM and Nano Dimension announced an agreement to collaborate on the introduction of DragonFly 2020, an innovative inkjet system that allows designers and engineers to 3D print professional multi-layer circuit boards.
 Bringing this 3D printer to the United States, especially the Silicon Valley and greater West Coast area, is an exciting announcement for the companies involved, FATHOM’s customers, and the electronics industry at-large.
 Have a question?
 Check out these frequently asked questions to learn more.

 When was the announcement made?